Enhancements FAQs

 Can you explain how the Just Societies requirement works?

-The goal of Exploration courses (Arts, Literature, Natural Science (lab or non-lab), Global Contexts, and Social and Behavioral Science) with a Just Societies flag is to enable students to directly address questions about diverse perspectives and inequity as they engage with one another, and to identify how they can participate in processes for making change.
+The goal of Exploration courses (Arts, Literature, Natural Science (lab or non-lab), Global Contexts, and Social and Behavioral Science) with a Just Societies flag is to enable students to understand key terms commonly used in today’s society and workplace, engage with one another effectively while using these terms, and collaboratively identify processes for change when warranted.
 Students will meet the Just Societies requirement by taking two courses that are flagged with the Just Societies attribute.
 This means that a particular course in the Exploration category includes content and assignments that map to the Just Societies learning outcomes.
 We are not currently accepting Just Societies proposals for Foundation or Integration level courses.

 How do I get my course approved for the new categories, and how do I add Just Societies to a new or existing Exploration course?

 The course submission process is largely the same for new courses and existing Global Understanding courses moving to Global Contexts.
-We have updated our required documents to a condensed proposal worksheet, available on the appropriate category page of our website, which will include a rationale, assignment map, and sustainability plan.
+We have updated our required documents to a condensed proposal worksheet, available on the appropriate category page, which will include a rationale, assignment map, and sustainability plan.
 Review our Course Submissions page for a detailed overview of how to submit a course for approval.

 As for the Just Societies flag, an additional proposal worksheet must be submitted to earn this designation.
 If your course is already a part of Mason Core, you will need to submit the course using the Just Societies proposal worksheet, with an updated syllabus reflecting the Just Societies learning outcomes.
-If your course is brand new, or a current Global Understanding course seeking the Global Contexts designation, you will need to submit two proposal worksheets, which can be done simultaneously: one specific to Global Contexts category and one for the Just Societies flag.
-Please ensure your syllabus clearly includes learning outcomes for both Global Contexts and the JS flag.
+If your course is brand new, or a current Global Understanding course seeking the Global Contexts designation, you will need to submit two proposal worksheets, which can be done simultaneously: one specific to the Exploration category you’re submitting to and one for the Just Societies flag.
+Please ensure your syllabus clearly includes learning outcomes for both the Exploration category and the JS flag.

 What is the new Mason Apex category?